sk220/Tasks-on-React/README.md

 ## Getting started

-From project directory go to server directory and run server:
+From project directory go to server directory, install all dependencies and run server:

 ```
 cd ./server
+yarn
 yarn start
 ```